parap/todo/Readme.md

 It is project to learn Angular and to create convenient to-do list.

 The list includes daily, weekly, normal tasks.
-Also it allows to create revolver tasks.
+Also it allows to create revolver tasks (tasks including ordered sub-tasks).

-- add authentication system.
-Update app to interact with different users.
-Security.
+- add weekly and monthly tasks;
+- allow to set tasks for particular date.

 - create FlashService to indicate that login was successful or not.
 Download working sample to check how Johnpapa did it.

 - allow Google Accounts login?

-- add weekly and monthly tasks;
 - add graphs.
 Like weight site.
 - add calendar to set required date;
-- allow to set tasks for particular date.

 - allow items drag & n & drop;
 - add amount of completed points per day, progress bar.